crate-workbench/cratedb-xlens/docs/notes/queries.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-## Segements
+## Segments

-Careful these are expensive.
+Be careful, these are expensive.

 ```sql